 When you think of safaris your first thought is probably the open plains of Africa, lion and cheetah after the prey animals; elephant and giraffe and in the rivers and lakes, crocodile and hippo.
 These places have been brought to the screen by talented cameramen with boundless patience.
 In India, it is the tiger that tourists hope to see, and perhaps the elusive leopard.
 These two cats are becoming increasingly rare, especially the severely endanger tiger.
 Both still survive in very small numbers and although they are rarely seen, there may always be a chance.
 National Parks are hopefully the saviour of wildlife that suffers from poaching and loss of habitat.
-While tourists on holiday in Vietnam do not really go for the wildlife, many go for the great natural environment and if they see fauna that is an added bonus.
+While tourists in Vietnam do not really go for the wildlife, many go for the great natural environment and if they see fauna that is an added bonus.

 Standard Vietnam travel packages may not include a visit to a national park but local Vietnam travel agencies are certainly able to adapt to client’s needs.
 For example, there is a lovely national park, Cat Tien, in the south of the country, halfway between Ho Chi Ming City and Dalat to the north that not only has a good variety of wildlife but it offers night safaris when many of the animals who hide away and sleep by day come out to feed or hunt.
 The Park has yet to receive the tourist numbers of other Asian Parks which makes this night safari one of enormous possibilities.

 The environment includes grasslands, wetlands, bamboo and evergreen forests.